IKEA effect: Why it matters in business?

 Moreover, with the help of this bias, manufacturers are not only baking their cake but eating it too.
 They have the customers doing most of the assembling work, being very happy about it and thinking they got a good deal.

-• As customers are willing to pay more for the product which require DIY from their side, so it reduce assembling cost for companies and hence they can generate more profits.
+• As customers are willing to pay more for products which require DIY from their side, it reduces assembling costs for companies and hence they can generate more profits.

-• Also, as products are unassembled so they are easy to transport and large quantity can be transported easily,hence companies can make more margins.
+• Also, as products are unassembled, they are easy to transport and large quantities can be transported easily, hence companies can make more margins.

 Impact of the IKEA effect on business:

-It leads to a wastage of money.
-When we are ready to spend more on something that will require further efforts, as compared to a ready-made solution, we are wasting our finances due to our inherent bias.
+It leads to a waste of money.
+When we are ready to spend more on something that will require further effort, as compared to a ready-made solution, we are wasting our finances due to our inherent bias.
 No business will be able to sustain itself in the long run if bad financial decisions are made.

 How to avoid the IKEA effect?